-Over the years, Puerto Rico has held several plebiscites asking voters their choice about the type of relationship they would like with the U.S. The ballot options on the plebiscites have been different, but they include statehood, independence and often a “Commonwealth” option.
+Over the years, Puerto Rico has held several plebiscites asking voters their choice about the type of relationship they would like with the United States.
+The ballot options on the plebiscites have been different, but they include statehood, independence and often a “Commonwealth” option.

 In 2014, Congress approved $2.5 million for a new plebiscite on “options that would resolve Puerto Rico’s future political status.”
 The funding, however, was conditioned on a finding by the U.S. Justice Department that “the voter education materials, plebiscite ballot, and related materials are not incompatible with the Constitution and laws and policies of the United States.”
 The federal law was bipartisan – enacted by the Republican Congress with President Obama’s signature – and had the approval of key representatives from Puerto Rico, including Resident Commissioner Pedro Pierluisi (D-PR) and Appropriations Committee member Rep. Jose Serrano (D-NY).